 HOW DO I BECOME A WEDDING PHOTOGRAPHER?

 On a weekly basis I get emails from aspiring wedding photographers asking how to break into the industry.
 Facebook groups are filled with the same question.
-Like running any business there's so many different ways of going about it.
-I'm a strong believer that there is enough work to go around so I'd never discourage anyone from trying to build a business in this industry.
+Like running any business there’s so many different ways of going about it.
+I’m a strong believer that there is enough work to go around so I’d never discourage anyone from trying to build a business in this industry.
 Sadly though, I also see couples who have had their wedding days ruined by inexperienced and underprepared photographers.
-We can have the best of both worlds - building a business we love without risking ruining someone's big day.
+We can have the best of both worlds – building a business you love without risking ruining someone’s big day.
 Here are some of my tips to breaking into the wedding industry.

 By far the most sensible route into wedding photography is to start off by shadowing and assisting a more experienced wedding photographer.
 No matter how talented you are as a photographer, a real life wedding day is something else!
 It’s so important to know how a wedding day runs, what bits are important to capture, how to keep things running to time, how to handle guests, when to take the bride and groom off for pictures and so on.
 As you grow more and more experienced you’ll develop your own style and way of doing things, but to begin with knowing the basics is key.